Crankcase ventilation system: PCV valve

 Intake manifold vacuum is applied to the crankcase via the PCV valve.
 The airflow through the crankcase and engine interior sweeps away combustion byproduct gases.
 This mixture of air and crankcase gases then exits, often via another simple baffle, screen, or mesh to exclude oil mist, through the PCV valve and into the intake manifold.
 On some PCV systems, this oil baffling takes place in a discrete replaceable part called the 'oil separator'.
 Aftermarket products sold to add an external oil baffling system to vehicles, which were not originally installed with them, are commonly known as "oil catch tanks".

 The PCV valve controls the flow of crankcase gases entering the intake system.
-At idle, the manifold vacuum is high, which would draw in a large quantity of crankcase gases, causing the engine to run too lean.
+At idle, with almost closed throttle, the manifold vacuum is high, which would draw in a large quantity of crankcase gases, causing the engine to run too lean.
 The PCV valve closes when the manifold vacuum is high, restricting the quantity of crankcase gases entering the intake system.

 When the engine is under load or operating at higher RPM, a higher quantity of blow-by gases are produced.
-The intake manifold vacuum is lower in these conditions, which causes the PCV valve to open and the crankcase gases flow to the intake system.
+The intake manifold vacuum, with wide open throttle, is lower in these conditions, which causes the PCV valve to open and the crankcase gases flow to the intake system.
 The greater flow rate of intake air during these conditions means that a greater quantity of blow-by gases can be added to the intake system without compromising the operation of the engine.
-The opening of the PCV valve during these conditions also compensates for the intake system being less effective at drawing crankcase gases into the intake system in these conditions.
+The opening of the PCV valve during these conditions also compensates for the intake system being less effective at drawing crankcase gases into the intake system.

-A second function of the PCV valve is to act as a flame arrester and to prevent positive pressure from the intake system from entering the crankcase.
+A second function of the PCV valve is to act as a flame arrester and check valve to prevent positive pressure from the intake system from entering the crankcase.
 This can happen on turbocharged engines or when a backfire takes place, and the positive pressure could damage the crankcase seals and gaskets, or even cause a crankcase explosion.
 The PCV valve therefore closes when positive pressure is present, to prevent it from reaching the crankcase.

 The crankcase air outlet, where the PCV valve is located, is generally placed as far as possible from the crankcase breather.
 For example, the breather and outlet are frequently on opposite valve covers on a V engine, or on opposite ends of the valve cover on an inline engine.
 The PCV valve is often, but not always, placed at the valve cover; it may be located anywhere between the crankcase air outlet and the inlet manifold.